IEEE 802: Abstraction layers

+The conceptual interfaces between these layers are known as Service Access Points (SAPs), e.g., PHY Service Access Point (PSAP) representing the interface where the physical Layer provides services to the MAC sublayer.
+Similarly, for the MSAP and LSAP, which provide services to the next sublayer up (see diagram above).

 Everything above LLC is explicitly out of scope for IEEE 802 (as "upper layer protocols", presumed to be parts of equally non-OSI Internet reference model).

-The most widely used standards are for Ethernet, Bridging and Virtual Bridged LANs, Wireless LAN, Wireless PAN, Wireless MAN, Wireless Coexistence, Media Independent Handover Services, and Wireless RAN.